Spatial and single cell analysis

 obs: ‘Protein IDs’, ‘Majority protein IDs’, ‘Peptide counts (all)’, ‘Peptide counts (razor+unique)’, ‘Peptide counts (unique)’, ‘Protein names’, ‘Gene names’, ‘Fasta headers’, ‘Number of proteins’, ‘Peptides’, ‘Razor + unique peptides’, ‘Unique peptides’, ‘Sequence coverage [%]’, ‘Unique + razor sequence coverage [%]’, ‘Unique sequence coverage [%]’, ‘Mol. weight [kDa]’, ‘Sequence length’, ‘Sequence lengths’, ‘Fraction average’, ‘Fraction 1’, ‘Fraction 2’, ‘Fraction 3’, ‘Q-value’, ‘Score’, ‘Intensity’, ‘iBAQ’, ‘MS/MS count’, ‘Only identified by site’, ‘Reverse’, ‘Potential contaminant’, ‘id’, ‘Peptide IDs’, ‘Peptide is razor’, ‘Mod. peptide IDs’, ‘Evidence IDs’, ‘MS/MS IDs’, ‘Best MS/MS’, ‘Oxidation (M) site IDs’, ‘Oxidation (M) site positions’

-Under var we find the metadata for the pulldowns/Fractions.
+Under var we find the metadata for the pulldowns/fractions.

 var: ‘subcellular_enrichment’, ‘biological_replicate’